MarkGATX/MarkGATX/README.md

 <h2>Hi, I'm Mark!</h2>

-I'm a creative multi-hyphenate who loves to solve problems and fins interesting solutions.
-I feel like the experience a person can get using technology should be easy, enjoyable, and memorable, just like any other media people consume.
+I'm a creative multi-hyphenate who loves to solve problems and find interesting solutions.
+The experience a person can get using technology should be easy, enjoyable, and memorable, just like any other media people consume.
 I find myself becoming obsessed with making people connect with anything I make, from code to film.

 - 👀 I’m interested in creative front end and full stack development as well as all types of creative media.
 - 🌱 I’m currently learning everything I can about Node.js, Bootstrap, and all the tools used to create full stack applications.